-- If you didn't make a batch of slow cooker black beans on Day #1, get those going at least 4 hours before you want to make the stuffed peppers.
+- If you didn't make a batch of slow cooker or instant pot black beans on Day #1, get those going at least 4 hours before you want to make the stuffed peppers.
 You can also just use 2 cups of canned black beans, drained and rinsed.

 - If you've never made homemade flour tortillas, this meal is the perfect excuse to give them a try.
 They are much easier than you might think and so much better than store bought you'll probably never purchase them again.
 I suggest making the dough before starting on the stuffed peppers.
 The dough need a few minutes to rest, giving you time to make the stuffed peppers.
 Then, roll out and cook the tortillas while the stuffed peppers bake.